simonbingham/xindi/README.md

 The frameworks listed above have their own licenses which you should review before using Xindi.

-##Wishlist
+## Wishlist

 If you think Xindi's great and would like to thank me with a gift [you'll find my Amazon wishlist here] (http://www.amazon.co.uk/registry/wishlist/5NCOEAWSRYHU).
+Alternatively, you can send me a big wodge of cash! ;)